Skip to main content

 How I actually work.

 The opinions I bring to every engagement.
-If we disagree on these, we won't be a good fit — and that's a useful thing to find out early.
+If we disagree on these, we won't be a good fit — and that's useful to find out early.

 Ship the thing